 Attach the shock cord by threading one end through a corner or end hole from the front.
 Crimp a hog ring onto the end so that it sits completely inside the countersink and the cord cannot pull through.
 Then form a bite in the cord on the front side and push the bite through the next hole from front to back.
 Crimp another hog ring loosely onto the bite.
 It only needs to be tight enough to prevent the ring from coming off and it needs to be big enough so that it doesn’t pull through the hole in the rack.
 Pull the shock cord snug between these first two holes on the front of the rack to form a clamp and adjust the position of the hog ring to hold the tension and seat it completely in the countersink.
 Repeat for the rest of the holes, crossing over between rows through the linking groove if you made one, and make the clamp tension roughly equal for each one.
 At the last hole, crimp a hog ring tightly onto the end of the cord like you did for the first hole.

 Mount the rack to your boat (check the fit first using glasses), insert wine glasses in each pair of clamps, and show it off to your lady.
 To test it out, I recommend a bottle of Chateau Ste.
-Michelle 2011 Ethos Reserve Cabernet Sauvignon from my home state of Washington.
+Michelle 2011 Ethos Reserve Cabernet Sauvignon.
+Total cost is about $5.